gvwilson/change/starting/index.md

     -   An honest retrospective is worth a cup of coffee
 -   *Use existing social ties*
     -   Successful movements are built on pre-existing relationships [[Beckerman2022](b:Beckerman2022)]
-    -   If people you trust tell you to give up or change direction, *do it*
 -   Start with *something small*
     -   Less intimidating
     -   Gives you a chance to build skills and community